 Finally, glycine may also help if you frequently toss and turn in bed.
 If your body won’t shut down and turn in for the night, then supplementing with glycine may help.
 In a study published in the Journal of Pharmacological Sciences, human subjects improved their sleep quality with minimal side effects after supplementing with glycine.

-If counting sheep does nothing for you, then we recommend a collagen supplement in conjunction with our Sleep Optimization Stack.
+If counting sheep does nothing for you, then we recommend a collagen supplement in conjunction with our sleep supplement.

 Proline enhances your body’s natural ability to produce more collagen.
 It’s also responsible for repairing muscle tissue, keeping blood pressure in check and reducing the onset of arteriosclerosis.
 Research also shows that when applied externally, proline as a topical agent has the ability to accelerate wound healing.